Wall Yoga helps you accomplish so much more than if you do it alone.

 We progressed to basic standing poses, the Mountain Pose, Warrior II, Side Angle Pose, Triangle Pose and Half-moon Pose.
 All the time we were to focus on keeping our hips firmly squared against the wall and when indicated, shoulders wide and open against the wall as well.
 All the time wonderfully supported.
 I loved it even more.
 No more cheating for me with Yoga at the wall to correct me.

-As I focused on these new corrected Yoga at the wall postures, I found that holding this correction took different muscles and a newer inner strength.
+As I focused on these new corrected wall postures, I found that holding this correction took different muscles and a newer inner strength.
 Yet, mysteriously, it felt amazingly supported by the wall!
 Wall Yoga really does build character!
 I could lunge deeper and bend farther with the support.

 I especially loved the Chair Pose in Yoga at the wall.
 It was a modified Chair Pose so that your upper body was upright, shoulders and hips, again square and open against the wall.
 Like the old sit-against-the wall-strength-exercise.
 To make it more difficult, we raised our arms overhead.
 Marvelous feeling.
 I actually felt like I could hold it forever, as my character swelled with energy.